ankit19apr/ankit19apr/README.md

 - 🔭 I’m currently working on **Working on Creating a Single Automation Framework that will be able to run UI/API Automated Tests Automatically.
 Postman Newman Automated Test**

 - 🌱 I’m currently learning **Currently exploring modern automation tools like Playwright and Cypress to expand testing capabilities.**

+**💻 Expertise Highlights:**

+- 🕵️‍♂️ **QA Expertise:** 12 years of ensuring software quality and reliability.

+- 🤖 **Automation Frameworks:** Proficient in Selenium WebDriver, Cucumber BDD, TestNG, and Page Object Model (POM) for robust test automation.

+- 🌐 **API Testing:** Skilled in RestAssured and POSTMAN for seamless backend and API validations, ensuring robust integration testing.

+- 🔄 **CI/CD Integration:** Expertise in using GitHub Actions and Jenkins to integrate automated testing into pipelines for continuous delivery.

+- ☁️ **Cloud Testing:** Experienced in leveraging LambdaTest for scalable cross-browser testing in the cloud.

+- 📊 **Data-Driven Testing:** Leveraging JSONReader and ExcelReader utilities for dynamic test scenarios.

+- 📈 **Reporting & Logs:** Generating detailed, interactive reports using Extent Reports and implementing structured logs for debugging.

+- 🚀 **Cloud Platforms:** Hands-on experience with Google Cloud, AWS, and Microsoft Azure for testing and deployment.

 - 👨‍💻 All of my projects are available at [https://github.com/ankit19apr/](https://github.com/ankit19apr/)